-Ceud Leabhar Ceasnuich, an Leinibh Oig; no Leabhar Ceasnuich airson Leanabh Og, gu Toìseach mu Thri, no Ceithir Bliadhna dh’Aois (pp. 4-27): The first book begins with some general questions about doctrine.
-We then find questions relating to Na h ainmeana tha ann SCRIOTUIRE na SEIN-TIOMNA (pp. 10-15) and Na h ainmeanna ata ann SCRIOBTUIR an TIOMNADH NUADH (pp. 14-21).
-This book finishes with Urnuighean airson Cloinn Bhig (pp. 20-27), which includes prayers to be said in the morning, prayers to be said in the evening, and prayers to be said before and after meals.
+Ceud Leabhar Ceasnuich, an Leinibh Oig; no Leabhar Ceasnuich airson Leanabh Og, gu Toìseach mu Thri, no Ceithir Bliadhna dh’Aois (pp. 4-27): This part begins with some general questions Christian faith (pp. 4/5-8/9).
+These are followed by questions relating to Na h ainmeana tha ann SCRIOTUIRE na SEIN-TIOMNA (pp. 10/11-14/15) and Na h ainmeanna ata ann SCRIOBTUIR an TIOMNADH NUADH (pp. 14/15-20/21).
+This section is concluded by Urnuighean airson Cloinn Bhig (pp. 20/21-26/27), which includes prayers to be said in the morning, prayers to be said in the evening, and prayers to be said before and after meals.

-An Dara Leabhar Cheistin agus Urnuighean; No, Cail-eigin a Chuideacha do Chràbhdah Cloinne, agus an Eolas air an Scrioptuir, o Sheachd Bhliadhna gu Da Bhliadhna Dheùg dh’Aois (pp. 28-131): The second book begins with some general questions about doctrine (pp. 28-83), followed by An Leabhar Ceasnuich Eachdaireachd.
-Air son Cloinne agus Oìgridh (pp. 82-101) and Eachdaireachd an Tiomnadh Nuadh (pp. 102-23).
-This book ends with Eisimpleirean Urnuigh \ Air an Cumadh airson Cloinne, o Ochd bliadhna, gu Deich no Dà Bhliadhna Dheug Aois (pp. 122-31), which includes prayers to be said in the morning, prayers to be said in the evening, and prayers to be said before and after meals.
+An Dara Leabhar Cheistin agus Urnuighean; No, Cail-eigin a Chuideacha do Chràbhdah Cloinne, agus an Eolas air an Scrioptuir, o Sheachd Bhliadhna gu Da Bhliadhna Dheùg dh’Aois (pp. 28-131): The second part opens with some general questions about Christian faith, the answers in this part being supported by scriptural quotations (pp. 28/29-82/83).
+This is followed by An Leabhar Ceasnuich Eachdaireachd.
+Air son Cloinne agus Oìgridh (pp. 82/83-100/101) and Eachdaireachd an Tiomnadh Nuadh (pp. 102/103-122/123).
+This part is concluded by Eisimpleirean Urnuigh \ Air an Cumadh airson Cloinne, o Ochd bliadhna, gu Deich no Dà Bhliadhna Dheug Aois (pp. 122/123-130-131), which includes prayers to be said in the morning, prayers to be said in the evening, and prayers to be said before and after meals.

-The language of the second book is slightly more demanding.
-There are frequent references to Biblical passages in the answers, e.g. C. Ciod a thig air na deamhanaibh fa dheirreadh? \ F. Tha iad san àm so air an gleidheadh mar phriosanaich chum peannas is mò an deidh la a bhreitheàamhnais. \ Eph. iv.
+The language of the second part is slightly more demanding.
+Additionally, there are references to Biblical passages in the answers, e.g.: C[eist].
+Ciod a thig air na deamhanaibh fa dheirreadh?
+F[reagradh].
+Tha iad san àm so air an gleidheadh mar phriosanaich chum peannas is mò an deidh la a bhreitheàamhnais.
+Eph. iv.
 8.—Thug è brùid am braighdeanas.
 Jude 6.
 Na h aingil nach do ghleidh an ceud inbhe,—a’ta iad air an coimhid ann geimhlibh siorruidh fuidh dhorchadas, fa chomhair breitheanais an là mhòir.
 Faic Foils xx.
 10 (p.
 77).
-In the sections on the Old and New Testament, we find questions relating not just to people but also to events.
-For example, we find C. Cionnas a shaor Maois an pobull o ’n tràilealachd? \ F. An nuair a dhiult Pharao leigeadh leis an t shluagh siubhal, thug Dia cumhachd dha ’n Eiphte bhualadh le iommad plaigh.
+In the sections on the Old and New Testament, there are questions relating not only to people but also to events, e.g.: C[eist].
+Cionnas a shaor Maois an pobull o ’n tràilealachd?
+F[reagradh].
+An nuair a dhiult Pharao leigeadh leis an t shluagh siubhal, thug Dia cumhachd dha ’n Eiphte bhualadh le iommad plaigh.
 Faic an viiamh, viiiamh, ixamh, xamh, agus an t aon caibdeil deug do Exodus (p.
-91) and C. C’ uin a thainig Spiorad Dhe air na h abstola, agus na deiscipil eile? \ F. Aig feìst na caingis, mu thuairmse deich la ta’ reìs do Chriosd dol suas gu neamh, Ginomh. ii I. &c. (p.
+91); C[eist].
+C’ uin a thainig Spiorad Dhe air na h abstola, agus na deiscipil eile?
+F[reagradh].
+Aig feìst na caingis, mu thuairmse deich la ta’ reìs do Chriosd dol suas gu neamh, Ginomh. [sic, for Gniomh.] ii I. &c. (p.
 119).

 |Further Reading||Oxford Dictionary of National Biography: http://www.oxforddnb.com/view/article/28888?docPos=1|